Balalaos/website/README.md

 ### Tic Tac Toe
 This is the basic Tic Tac Toe game, which you can play with you friend.
 Playing agianst computer is under development.

+### Battleship
+This is the basic Battleship game, which you can play against computer.
+Press on the squares on the enemy field to make your shoot and try to destroy all ships.